In this article, you'll learn how to set up SAML SSO with Google Workspace, allowing you to:

 4. You need to type viewer and save the changes.
-Now that new user will have viewer access when he/she sighs up in Productboard.
-If you don't type viewer in that field the user role will be the default one which is contributor.
+Now the new user will have viewer access when he/she signs up in Productboard.
+If you don't type viewer in that field the user role will be the default one which is a contributor.

 That's it! 🎉 Your new user has the access role you specified.

 Note: You must perform this workflow every time you create a new user.
 If you do not manually assign a role in this custom field, the user will be created with a contributor access role.

 You can disable the SAML SSO integration at any time in your Productboard Settings, which you can access via the avatar menu in the bottom left corner.

 The next time members log in, those who haven't set a Productboard password will be required to reset their password to receive login instructions via email.